enspyrco/crowdleague/.contributing/the-process.md

 -   An issue on GitHub for each use case

+1. Create a tracking issue

-    1. Add a section label (eg. Auth)
+      - add a tracking label

-    2. Indicate the use case it addresses & link to the Google doc
+      - title "section_name use_case_number: use_case_name"

+      - in the description, break down the use case into a checklist of tasks (sub issues)

+      - grab team for discussion/ input on checklist

+  2. For each task in tracking issue, create an issue and link its issue number

+  3. Add all created issues to appropriate github projects

 - Links back and forth between the Task, Issue & Doc

 -   Folders for tests (use the code-name for the use-case)